-VNSG 1260: Clinical - Vocational Nurse IV
+VNSG 1363: Clinical - Vocational Nurse III

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 The clinical professional provides direct supervision.
-The student will learn disease processes and nursing care for clients across the lifespan with disorders/conditions in the following areas: respiratory, cardiovascular, endocrine, urinary, reproductive, and maternity/infant.
+The student will learn disease processes and nursing care for clients across the life span with disorders/conditions in the following areas: respiratory, cardiovascular, endocrine, urinary, reproduction, and maternity/infant.
 The focus is on assessment, medication administration, setting priorities and use of the nursing process and direct client care as well as assisting in coordination of care.
-Clinical experiences, in the care of the adult medical-surgical, maternity, and pediatric patients are provided in various hospital/community settings.
+Clinical experiences, in the care of the adult medical-surgical, maternity, and pediatric clients, are provided in various hospital/community settings.